 - Danika Vanderpyl, C.H.N

-- Can of full fat or premium coconut milk: Coconut milk in a carton will not work as you need the full fat from the top of a can to make the creamy whip cream-like topping.
+- Can of full-fat or premium coconut milk: Coconut milk in a carton will not work as you need the full fat from the top of a can to make the creamy whipped cream-like topping.
+I use the Thai Kitchen brand or Cha's from Costco.

 - Lemon: You will need a fresh lemon as you will use the zest and juice for this lemon pudding.
-In a pinch you can use lemon juice from a bottle and skip the zest however to make this full of flavor I recommend a fresh lemon!
+In a pinch, you can use lemon juice from a bottle and skip the zest, however, to make this full of flavor, I recommend a fresh lemon!
+Choose an unwaxed and organic lemon to ensure it's free of chemicals.
+Another thing you can do is soak the lemon in a solution of produce soap and water.

 - Milk: Use oat milk, coconut milk, almond milk, cashew milk, cow milk, or whatever milk you like to use!